warpdotdev/docs/help/known-issues.md

 Nov 2021: We have added character support for Chinese, Korean, and Japanese, but our UI currently only supports English.

-## Fish shell `read` command
+## fish shell `read` command

-There is an issue in Fish shell version 3.4.0 and below that causes the `read` built-in command to break Warp's integration with Fish.
-This means that using `read` directly or any Fish scripts that call `read` will not work as expected in Warp.
-That issue is resolved in the Fish repository and so should be fixed in the next release of Fish itself.
-We recommend upgrading Fish to the most recent version to resolve this issue.
+There is an issue in fish shell version 3.4.0 and below that causes the `read` built-in command to break Warp's integration with fish.
+This means that using `read` directly or any fish scripts that call `read` will not work as expected in Warp.
+That issue is resolved in the fish repository and so should be fixed in the next release of fish itself.
+We recommend upgrading fish to the most recent version to resolve this issue.

 ## Configuring and debugging your RC files